guitarbeat/Personal-Website/memory-bank/activeContext.md

 # Active Context: Personal Website

 ## Current Focus
-The current focus is on improving the SASS architecture integration between the Tools section and the main site's SASS structure.
-This includes fixing SASS deprecation warnings, standardizing breakpoint usage, ensuring proper namespacing for imports, and conducting a comprehensive audit of all SASS variables to identify standardization opportunities.
+The current focus is on implementing Phase 1 of the SASS variable standardization plan.
+This includes creating a design token system, consolidating theme colors, unifying the breakpoint system, and standardizing transitions and animations.

 ## Recent Changes